I am a data scientist with strong skills in software engineering, natural language

 Assumed data science responsibilities in the club, including developing an album recommendation tool based on

-member ratings (with an RMSE of 1.34), creating an infographic of song recommendations posted by members in 2023,
+member ratings (with an RMSE of 1.34), creating infographics of song recommendations posted by members in 2023 and 2024,

 analyzing and plotting statistics of the club at end-of-year celebrations.